 Hominy is a variety of dried corn (maize) kernels that have been treated with an alkali, such as lye, to improve digestibility.
 You buy it dried or in cans, in a well-stocked grocery store (check the international aisle or look near the canned corn) or Mexican grocery store.
 I used canned corn for this recipe but you could substitute freshly cooked hominy, too.

-What about guajillo chilis?
+What are guajillo chilis?

 I’ll never forget the first time I tried guajillo chili-based enchilada sauce.
 Life changing!
 Guajillos offer a deep, intriguing mild-to-medium spice factor, unlike fiery-hot cayenne.
 You’ll find dried chilis in a well-stocked grocery store (again, check the international aisle) or Mexican grocery store.